Did you know the average American spends 18 days a year in their car? That's almost eight and a half hours per week!

 10+ minutes a day

-Gritty Spanish is an audio based learning program centered around a series of recorded dialogues.
+The Gritty Spanish course is an audio based learning program centered around a series of recorded dialogues.
 Each dialogue has two recordings (one faster and one slower), as well as written transcripts in both English and Spanish.

 This program isn't a full on Spanish course, and it doesn't pretend to be.
 It's true strength is as a Spanish learning tool.